tdooner/rails-marathon-weekend/README.md

-# Mesos, Marathon, and Rails
+# A weekend with Mesos, Marathon, and Rails

 This was a weekend experiment to see how easy or hard it would be to create a Mesos cluster in AWS, and deploy a Rails app to that cluster (spoiler alert: not too hard).